theinternetftw/bring-stars-back/README.md

 # bring-stars-back

-This is a greasemonkey script and browser extension which adds DVD star ratings for Netflix titles back to the streaming site (for the titles that appear on the DVD side of the site).
-To get predicted ratings for your profile requires a DVD enabled Netflix account, otherwise only an average community star rating is available.
-It may also only work in the US region at the moment.
+This is a greasemonkey script and browser extension which adds DVD star ratings for Netflix titles back to the streaming site (for the titles that appear on the DVD side of the site). **To get predicted ratings for your profile requires a DVD enabled Netflix account**, otherwise only an average community star rating is available.
+It **may also only work in the US region** at the moment.
 Adding support for other regions will require help from those regions, if it's possible at all.

 [(Experimental) Chrome Extension can be found here](https://chrome.google.com/webstore/detail/bring-stars-back/eenicmhcjnllfpjhmigeaalannooliai/)